Sports rights: 'If someone outbids us, they're going to go broke,' Sky TV boss says

 We're talking big bucks here.

-Spark is said to have paid $13m for Rugby World Cup rights (the telco won't confirm or deny), with $1m defrayed via its partnership with TVNZ.
+Spark is said to have paid $13 million for Rugby World Cup rights (the telco won't confirm or deny), with $1m defrayed via its partnership with TVNZ.

-And a recent Forsyth Barr research report estimates Sky spends at least $106 million a year on sports rights - around $65m on rugby, $30m on league and some $10m on netball.
+And a recent Forsyth Barr research report estimates Sky spends at least $106m a year on sports rights - around $65m on rugby, $30m on league and some $10m on netball.

 Snark from new Sky boss Martin Stewart.
 Question: What do you think of new streaming competition?
 Stewart: “We welcome it.
 Let me know when it comes” pic.twitter.com/PuZ3xDAg3U— Chris Keall (@ChrisKeall) July 25, 2019